bhaskarkotakonda/deepdives/content/posts/What_is_Computing.md

 ## Evolution of Computers
 The history of adding value through technology is through leverage.

+## Computers as Universal Turing Machines

 ## Computing and Computers